Metrilo/custom-integration/frontend_integration_library.md

 ```

 #### addToCart ####
-Visitor adds a product to the cart.
+Visitor has added a product to the cart.

 ```javascript
   var productId = '312'; // The ID of the added product